matthewcarter95/okta-cic-actions/README.md

 A couple of redirect examples to a glitch page (with embedded Arengu) for consent/extended registration/progressive profile

+* RegisterWithConsent.action (pre-registration)

+Uses Twilio Segment as a CDP to register the user with Segment and adds a tracking record for registration.
+The same code block can be used post-login or other actions to record IAM activity in Segment.
+Requires SegmentSourceKey added as a secret in the action

 * COMING SOON: Create unique username from given+last name